razzi.abuissa.net

 That’s verbose!!

-compiling Java code
+compiling java code

 Ok now that we know how to print “Hello world”, let’s make a program that does that.